marcin-mazurek/today-i-learned/soft-skills/debugging-teams-summary.md

   - does not allow to change projects
   - treats employees like children
   - counts lines of code / meetings attended
+* Google have a policy of not preannouncing features for any product to avoid internal death marches to meet an unrealistic deadline